itchannel/fordpass-ha/README.md

 - Alarm Status
 - Individual door statuses
 - Remote Start
+- Window Status (Only if your car supports it!)
+- Last Car Refresh status

 ## Coming Soon

 - Code tidy up
 - Alarm event (Anyone have the json output for this event would be appreciated :) )
-- Window Status (Anyone have the json output for this event would be appreciated :))